Cannabis Pest Control: Lightshade is Shining the Light of Sustainability on Pests

 Denver has a slew of beautiful parks you should visit.
 And what’s better than strolling through a park with a discrete cannabis vape tucked into your pocket (remember public cannabis consumption is illegal – take caution).
 We are partial to two city-close parks in particular: City Park and Washington Park.

 South of Downtown Denver rests Washington Park.
 With a sprawling lake and beautiful inner and outer walking paths, you can take a stroll with South Denver’s fitness fans who use the park to train for spring and summer endurance sports like running and cycling.
-And, it’s just a few miles from our central Denver dispensary.
+And, it’s just a few miles from our Denver dispensary.
 And yeah, Colorado locals are hearty – they will run or ride in the coldest of temperatures.

 City Park